 Vehicle registration is required upon arrival at the lake area.
 Since you will be in the heart of meth addict country, hopefully the self registration will help keep down the crazies acting too crazy.

 Weather This is part of the western Washington State Puget Sound Pacific Northwest gray wet zone that blows in from the Pacific Ocean.
 The trees are covered with mosses.
 Does this tell you anything?
-The most recent paddle was cool, windy, drizzly and then some Simpson's like partial clearing.
+The most recent paddle was cool, windy, and drizzly and then some Simpson's television type of partial clearing.
 Expect gray skies, wind, and green mountains unless the place is open when the leaves turn colors.

 Mostly people into fishing use the area.
 So expect the smell of cigarette smoke and beer cans at the launch and parking area.
 The lake is nice and clean.
 No garbage around.
 Once you get out on the water the air is fresh and clean because there are NO gas engines.
 Whoopee!

-Noise Little fossil fuel dinosaur noise.
-The road is close by on both sides of this route.
-Was not all that noisy.
-But, yup, there is always a but.
-JETS use the place as their entry into Sea-Tac.
+Noise There is little or no fossil fuel dinosaur noise while paddling.
+The road is close by on both sides of this route but wasn't all that noisy.
+JETS do fly over on their entry into Sea-Tac.
 I would guess the war machines from Whidbey can be heard here at times if they can be heard at Lake Wenatchee.

 The lake is NOT quiet.
 Lots of water pours into the reservoir.
 I vote we can live with that sort of noise. :) No critter noise on this trip.

 Nature report Few critters on the May 26, 2010 trip.
 If you are looking for critters this is not the best place.
-Very quiet.
-I am sure there are tons of bears etc. around.
-On the way I sang the Teddy Bear's Picnic song.
-Crows and a couple of waterfowl.
-If you need critters try Lake Wenatchee.
+Itís quiet when it comes to wildlife.
+There were some crows and a couple of waterfowl.
+If you want to see critters try Lake Wenatchee.